Nabijonov-Otabek-19/CameraX-sample/README.md

 # CameraX-sample

-Capture image and save it.\n
+Capture image and save it.

 Capture video and save it.